-With the introduction of FullStory’s Preview Mode, Admins now have the ability to test new recording rules on themselves before pushing these changes live for actual end-users.
-This should help to increase the confidence that Admins have about new iterations of their recording settings and should reduce the need to constantly test new recording rules in an actual staging environment.
+With FullStory’s Preview Mode, Admins now have the ability to test new recording rules on themselves before pushing changes live for actual end-users.
+This feature gives Admins confidence in new iterations of their recording settings and should reduce the need to constantly test new recording rules in an actual staging environment.

 Scoping Recording Rules